billay1/billay1/README.md

 ### Hi!
 Coucou!
 Akwaba! 👋

 I am Yeyi Billa.
-Although I am tech person, I love literature so much, and you will often see me with a novel in hands.
-I like this balance of technology and literature and invite you to discover my universe!
+I am a hardworking and dedicated person, committed to doing my best to achieve high.
+I am confident that my educational journey has gifted me with the required skills to extrapolate data and information to provide optimal solutions and build fruitful relationships with teammates and customers.
+But most importantly, I am an avid learner, I acknowledge that there is always something to learn, and I am ready to learn from others and progress professionally and personally.
+I am astute, organized and methodical with an articulate communication style and personable nature.

 I am also very interested in robotics, and made a Tableau analysis on it in my Tableau portfolio: public.tableau.com/app/profile/yeyi

 Life is best when we enjoy our passions!
+Enjoy your tour on my page.

+And...

-Let's connect on linkedIn : https://www.linkedin.com/in/yeyi-billa/
+Let's connect on linkedIn ! 😄: https://www.linkedin.com/in/yeyi-billa/

 <!--